ManfredTremmel/gwt-bean-validators-example/README.md

 mvn clean package
 ```

-The next step is to use the Spring Boot maven plugin to run the project :
+The next step is to use the Spring Boot maven plugin to run the project:

 ```bash
 mvn spring-boot:run
 ```

+Alternate you can deploy the created war file to a java application server like tomcat.

 When the project is build successfully and running, you can access it at the URL : **[http://localhost:8080/validationexample/](http://localhost:8080/validationexample/)**